 Natural childbirth is like one of those mystical things that you hear in stories, or at least that’s what it feels like.
 The first time I went into labor I thought having a natural childbirth would be a breeze.

 My first delivery started with my water breaking.
 Then nothing.
 No contractions, no pain, no dilation.
-Eventually, my doctor had to give me pitocin, and man did everything fast happen then.
+Eventually, my doctor had to give me Pitocin, and holy moley did everything fast happen then.

 After a few hours of screaming, I got to an 8 and the nurse said those fateful words, again.